trpc-group/trpc-cpp/docs/en/http_protocol_client.md

 # Overview

 tRPC-Cpp supports tRPC protocol by default, and also supports HTTP protocol.
-Users can send Plain Text or JSON data in HTTP requests to access standard HTTP services, or send Protocol Buffers data in requests to access RPC services.
+Users can send Plain Text or JSON data in HTTP requests to access standard HTTP services, or send protobuf data in requests to access RPC services.
 This allows an RPC service to support both tRPC and HTTP protocols at the same time, and currently supports accessing tRPC services through HTTP clients.